 When God looked at Adam, he also looked down the road and saw the human family.
 When God saw Abraham, He saw the nation of Israel.
 When God saw His Son on the cross, He also saw a Bride—the church.
 God sees us, speaks to us, and works with us individually, but also on the basis of our being a part of a larger group.
 Becoming a working part of larger groups—family, small groups, teams, classes, our local churches—is all part of our process of sanctification.
 It’s a huge part of how we become more Christ-like.
 God already has the Perfect Man.
 He’s working now on His Bride.

 Let God use the local church to get you to join up with others.
-Let Him draw you into the joys and power of worshipping with others, becoming lost in a corporate wave of worship and love toward the Lord.
+Let Him draw you into the joys and power of worshiping with others, becoming lost in a corporate wave of worship and love toward the Lord.
 Embrace whatever style of worship is there.
 If people love the Lord, it doesn’t matter what style of worship is prevalent.
 I grew up spiritually with what most would call contemporary worship.
 But I love the old hymns, too.
 A heart eager to worship sees music as only the vehicle for worship.
-What’s important is opening your heart to the Lord AND to the family of God in the room.
+What’s important is opening your heart to the Lord and to the family of God in the room.
 Let yourself join in heart and mind and voice; repent of any stubborn independence and individually that keeps you from loving and joining others.
-Worshipping in one accord gives God great glory and it’s part of His plan to transform you.
+Worshiping in one accord gives God great glory and it’s part of His plan to transform you.

 Aside from worship, God wants us to develop a corporate ear and mind as part of our growth in Him.
 Learning His word together is a different experience from learning on our own.
 There is a magnification that takes place in our hearts when we sit together at the feet of Jesus.
 Whether hearing as a group or being blessed by His Spirit together in a meeting, the corporate experience is something that simply can’t be duplicated on our own.

 My particular local church believes that the gifts of the Spirit described in I Corinthians 12 and 14 are for today.
 Prophetic words given to others in church often minister greatly to me, even if they don’t seem immediately applicable to my life.
 I’m always encouraged by the encouragement others receive.
 Yet even if you don’t believe as we do, we can all admit that testimonies are encouraging to us, that a song, dance or skit can be a great blessing, and that prayers or sermons—especially powerful ones— can bind us together as nothing else can.
-Preaching may hit us where live individually, but preaching is never for just one person.
+Preaching may hit us where we live individually, but preaching is never for just one person.

 The local church is also where the sacraments and ordinances and celebrations are held that only assemblies can enjoy.
 Of course you and your family can take communion and baptize yourselves at home.
 You can get married with a justice of the peace or a minister all by yourselves in the woods.
 But communion is clearly meant to be shared at gatherings, and baptisms were never intended to be self-conducted!
 Weddings lose an essential part of the experience for the couple being married if they are not witnessed—and many an individual and couple have been blessed by simply attending and witnessing a wedding.